RETAIL INTERIOR DESIGN – A TRANSFORMATIONAL APPROACH

 RETAIL INTERIOR DESIGN – FENG SHUI

-Growing up with feng shui there is something incredibly dynamic about being able to add the layer of a warm atmospheric FEEL into the design of a store.
+Growing up with feng shui there is something incredibly dynamic about being able to add the layer of a warm vibe into the design of a store.
 It is that feel that makes customers want to come back again and again.